Aashmeet/DataAnalyticsPipeline/README.md

 1. Process of topic modeling using Amazon Comprehend using a combination of AWS Console and "Cloud9".
 While the recommendation is to use at least 1,000 documents for a topic modeling job, for the purposes of this lab we will use a sample set of five documents.
 The sample documents consist of a subset of research and education material available from ResMed website ([www.resmed.com](http://www.resmed.com)).

-2. Serverless Process of sentiment analysis using Amazon Comprehend ,S3 and Quicksight
+2. Serverless Process of sentiment analysis using Amazon Comprehend, S3 and Quicksight

-This lab will use AWS S3 as the data lake solution to post a list of documents for part 1 and reviews for part 2 .
+This lab will use AWS S3 as the data lake solution to post a list of documents for part 1 and reviews for part 2.

-You can do either Part 1 or Part 2 .
-If you want to do both , it will take slightly longer than 15-20 minutes .
+You can do either Part 1 or Part 2.
+If you want to do both,it will take slightly longer than 15-20 minutes.

 ## Part 1:

-For this part , AWS Service Comprehend is used to do the Topic Modelling from S3 and further uses Quicksight to review the results .
+For this part, AWS Service Comprehend is used to do the Topic Modelling from S3 and further uses Quicksight to review the results .

 Amazon Comprehend examines a corpus of documents to find the common themes contained within the corpus.
 Amazon Comprehend's topic modeling capability examines the documents in the corpus and then returns the most prominent topics and the documents that are associated with each topic.
 Topic modeling is an asynchronous process, where you submit a set of documents for processing and then later get the results when processing is complete.